loukamb/Knockster/README.md

 ### Modules

 Write new modules in `/src/modules`.
-Export a `page` function to perform work **after** the page loads and the interface finishes rendering.
-Export a `load` function to perform work **as soon as possible.**
+Include a `page` function in your exported module to perform work **after** the page loads and the interface finishes rendering.
+Include a `load` function to perform work **as soon as possible.**

-Import your module's exports into `/src/modules/_all.js` and add it to the array it exports.
+Import your module's export into `/src/modules/_all.js` and add it to the array.

 ## License